 Although the days are shorter during the winter, it’s important to stay in line with our circadian rhythm.
 This can be done by having an earlier bedtime and waking up after the sun has had time to warm the earth in the morning.
 Not only does getting more sleep helps with balancing our Yang Qi, it helps give our body the necessary rest we need in order to prevent common winter illnesses such as the flu, colds, and general aches and pains.
 Not only that, but according to TCM, unresolved anger, stress and frustration can throw your immune system thus off allowing pathogens to affect the body.

 Relaxation is also a way to stay balanced during this time of year.

 Drink Plenty of Water

-We’re all aware that drinking water is extremely important to our survival, but it does more than simply keeping us alive.
+We’re all aware that drinking water is extremely important to our survival, but it does more than simply keep us alive.

 Drinking water has many benefits including the fact that it’s essential for proper kidney function and can even prevent kidney stones.
-It’s also known for lubricating the joints, delivers oxygen through the body, regulates body temperature, and maintaining blood pressure.
+It’s also known for lubricating the joints, delivering oxygen through the body, regulating body temperature, and maintaining blood pressure.

 If you have a hard time drinking water, try adding lemon to it to amplify the taste, drinking tea, or adding a vitamin flavor enhancer.

 Winter time is the time of year when we are in close proximity to others because we tend to stay indoors more.
 That being said, we are more likely to spread our germs to others and vice versa.

 Washing your hands often can help prevent the spread of germs and keep you healthy.
 Another way to avoid coming in contact with germs is to keep a container of sanitizing cloths with you so you can wipe down door knobs, grocery cart handles, and even condiment containers at restaurants before handling them.